rhake14/MSAT/README.md

 # MSAT

-The MSAT is an non-adaptive test for recognition of emotional interpretation of simple melodies.
+The MSAT is an non-adaptive instrument to test musical scene analysis abilities among very diverse populations.

 ## Citation